Mangrove crab: Climate change

 Ideal mangrove crab habitats rely heavily on coastal depth and surface temperature.
 Climate change due to anthropogenic activities is likely to create fluctuations in these two factors, driving the mangrove crab habitats to higher latitudes.
 As a result, it is predicted that mangrove habitats will continually shrink for the majority of crab species.
+Changes in crab population density and distribution may also alter sediment biogeochemical processes, since reduced bioturbation can decrease oxygen penetration and slow carbon and nutrient cycling in mangrove soils.
 This shrinking of habitat space isolates crab communities and shrinks genetic diversity, making many species more vulnerable to extinction.
+The species distribution of the crabs will also be affected negatively, since their distribution is often contributed to land use, salinity, and abundance of predators.
+With the shrinking of habitats and changes in population diversity, the most important factor for preservation is the focus on small, interconnected mangrove sites which could act as a recruitment site of different kinds of organisms, including the mangrove crab population.

 Crabbing

 Like many other crustaceans, mangrove crabs have historically been caught, prepared and eaten by people all over the world.
 Crab meat can be prepared simply by boiling the crab either dead or alive until the shell turns from black to red.
 This practice may be threatened by human activities, however, as microplastics have been found to be abundantly common in the gills of mangrove crabs due to human pollution.
 This not only negatively affects the health of the crabs, but could affect the health of humans who consume them.